MumusLeBG/AzeriteSkins/README.md

 If you have any skin or if any link is dead, PM me on discord : M u m u s#6054

-14/04/2021 : It seems that some links are dead (because of put.re).
-If anyone has the missing skins, please contact me !
+16/05/2021 : Every skin has been restored, thanks to everybody who contributed !